Open Bible Data Home About News OET Key

 KJB-1611Then came Eliakim the sonne of Hilkiah, which was ouer the houshold, and Shebna the Scribe, and Ioah the sonne of Asaph the Recorder, to Hezekiah with their clothes rent, and tolde him the words of Rabshakeh.

-(Then came Eliakim the son of Hilkiah, which was over the houshold, and Shebna the Scribe, and Yoah the son of Asaph the Recorder, to Hezekiah with their clothes rent, and told him the words of Rabshakeh.)
+(Then came Eliakim the son of Hilkiah, which was over the household, and Shebna the Scribe, and Yoah the son of Asaph the Recorder, to Hezekiah with their clothes rent, and told him the words of Rabshakeh.)

 GnvaThen Eliakim, the sonne of Hilkiah which was steward of the house, and Shebnah the chanceller, and Ioah the sonne of Asaph the recorder came to Hezekiah with their clothes rent, and tolde him the wordes of Rabshakeh.

-(Then Eliakim, the son of Hilkiah which was steward of the house, and Shebnah the chanceller, and Yoah the son of Asaph the recorder came to Hezekiah with their clothes rent, and told him the words of Rabshakeh.)
+(Then Eliakim, the son of Hilkiah which was steward of the house, and Shebnah the chanceller, and Yoah the son of Asaph the recorder came to Hezekiah with their clothes rent, and told him the words of Rabshakeh. )

 ClVgVenitque Eliacim filius Helciæ, præpositus domus, et Sobna scriba, et Joahe filius Asaph a commentariis ad Ezechiam scissis vestibus, et nuntiaverunt ei verba Rabsacis.